Mark Henry: World's Strongest Man (2002–2007)

-Henry later went on what was referred to as a "path of destruction", causing injuries to numerous superstars.
-Henry "took out" Chris Benoit and Paul Burchill on this path of destruction, and attacked Rey Mysterio and Chavo Guerrero.
-These events led up to a feud with the returning Batista, whom Henry had put out of action with a legitimate injury several months beforehand.
-When Batista returned he and Henry were scheduled to face one another at The Great American Bash on July 23.
-Weeks before that event, however, on the July 15 episode of Saturday Night's Main Event, Henry was involved in a six-man tag team match with King Booker and Finlay against Batista, Rey Mysterio, and Bobby Lashley.
-During the match, Henry was injured, canceling the scheduled match at The Great American Bash, as Henry needed surgery.
+Henry feuded with the returning Batista, being booked to a match at The Great American Bash on July 23.
+Weeks before that event, however, on the July 15 episode of Saturday Night's Main Event, Henry suffered an injury, canceling the scheduled match.
 Doctors later found that Henry completely tore his patella tendon off the bone and split his patella completely in two.

 Henry returned on the May 11, 2007 episode of SmackDown!, after weeks of vignettes hyping his return.
-He attacked The Undertaker after a World Heavyweight Championship steel cage match with Batista, allowing Edge to take advantage of the situation and use his Money in the Bank contract.
-Henry then began a short feud with Kane, defeating him in a Lumberjack Match at One Night Stand on June 3.
-Shortly after, Henry made an open challenge to the SmackDown! locker room, which nobody ever accepted.
-In the coming weeks he faced various jobbers and quickly defeated them all.
-On the August 3 episode of SmackDown!, he claimed that nobody accepted the open challenge to step into the ring with him because of what he had done to The Undertaker, presenting footage of his assault on The Undertaker.
-The Undertaker responded over the following weeks, playing various mind games with Henry.
-Henry finally faced The Undertaker again at Unforgiven on September 16, losing to him after being given a Last Ride.
+Henry attacked The Undertaker after a World Heavyweight Championship steel cage match with Batista, allowing Edge to take advantage of the situation and use his Money in the Bank contract.
+Henry and The Undertaker wrestled at Unforgiven on September 16, losing to him after being given a Last Ride.
 Two weeks later, Henry lost a rematch to The Undertaker after The Undertaker performed a chokeslam on Henry.